 |Operating System||XP||Vista||Mac 10.3||Mac 10.4||Mac 10.5|

 |Processor Speed/Type||Intel Pentium/ Celeron family; AMD K6/Athlon/ Duron||1 GHz 32-bit (x86) or 64-bit (x64) processor||Power PC G3, G4, G5; some models of iMac & iBook; Powerbook G3 & G4||Power PC G3, G4, or G5||Intel, Power PC G5, Power PC G4|

 |CPU Memory (minimum)||128 MB RAM||1 GB RAM||128 MB RAM||256 MB RAM||512 MB RAM|

 |Monitor Resolution||1024 x 768||1024 x 768||1024 x 768||1024 x 768||1024 x 768|

 |Free Hard Disk Space (minimum)||1.5 GB free disk space||40 GB hard drive with min.
 15 GB free space||1.5 GB free disk space||3 GB free disk space||9 GB free disk space|

 After completion of training program volunteers are known as “Interns”.
 During the first calendar year, Interns serve a total of at least 50 volunteer hours, including at least 20 hours in the Extension office Answer Clinic helping to answer gardening questions from the public.
 The other 30 hours are in an outreach setting or other approved activity, as listed below.
-In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 5 hours in the Extension office Answer Clinic, 10 hours of continuing education, and another 20 hours in an outreach setting or other approved activity, which include:
+In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 20 hours in an outreach setting or other approved activity, which include:

 - Speakers bureau